 There is a fantastic range of live planning projects on your doorstep and you will have plenty of opportunities to get out and about in the city.

-Newcastle is ranked in the top 5 UK universities for planning in The Times and Sunday Times Good University Guide 2014 and The Complete University Guide 2015.
+Newcastle is ranked 6th in the UK for planning in The Times and Sunday Times Good University Guide 2016.